CH1 L12: Concept (the realm of abstraction)

 - Abstract etymologically means to draw away which is what our brain does.
 It draws away similarities out of differences to create concepts.

 - Picasso has shown the finest example of abstraction by abstracting a bull.
-Most probably he was exploring how much he could remove its parts yet we can see it as a bull; in other words, he was drawing away the most important lines which define a bull.
+Most probably he was exploring how much he could remove its parts yet we can see it like a bull; in other words, he was drawing away the most important lines which define a bull.

 - We’re gonna continue the discussion about abstraction in the next post.

 - Think about yourself and how you’re defined by many concepts such as your gender, race, nationality, religion and so on?

 At this point, the question would be beyond your understanding.
 You’d start to think about two different things if you experienced them together for the first time.
 However, the whole journey has been going on so slowly that we’d better speed up.

 Still you can’t be sure that there’re two different things.
 It might be something that magically appeared at different places.
 Here’s the very first step that we can briefly introduce belief using an analogy.
 We can say that random data look like gas molecules, they move everywhere until we find out that there’s a pattern or an idea linking them.
 Then the idea can be analogized to the liquid state of the data.
 Then if the idea works in different situations, it will freeze to a belief.
 We’re gonna discuss belief later.